ewoks-kit/ewokscore/doc/howtoguides/events.rst

 -----------------------------

 You can use any handler derived from `logging.Handler` as an Ewoks event handler.
-For example if you have a `Connection` class with a constructor that accepts two arguments, you can define an ewoks event handler as follows:
+For example if you have a `MyConnection` class with a constructor that accepts two arguments, you can define an ewoks event handler as follows:

 .. code-block:: python